dkapesa/AI-Verification-Copilot/README.md

 - `.env.example` support
 - deployment and portfolio packaging

-This project is meant to bring together backend engineering, AI systems design, and realistic internal-tool product thinking.
+This project is intended to bring together backend engineering, applied AI systems design, and realistic internal-tool product thinking in a single end-to-end workflow.